StackVista/stackstate-docs/develop/developer-guides/anomaly-check-functions.md

 ---
-description: How to create your own health checks using anomaly events.
+description: How to create your own health checks using anomaly events
 ---

 ## Overview

-Anomaly check functions makes it possible to configure a health check that triggers the `DEVIATING` health status if an anomaly with certain parameters is found for a metric stream.
+Anomaly check functions make it possible to configure a health check that triggers the DEVIATING health status if an anomaly with certain parameters is found for a metric stream.

-The function body is specified as a groovy script.
-Below is an example of an anomaly check function with `metricStream` input parameter name that indicates metric stream id from an anomaly event.
-The function checks if the incoming `event` is the anomaly event and if the metric stream id from the event matches `metricStream` argument.
-If there is a match the function will trigger DEVIATING state when the anomaly event is received and hold it for 1 minute (60000 milliseconds) and then switch the state to UNKNOWN.
-Additionally, the return value `causingEvents` returns the event reference which indicates the cause of the state change.
+An anomaly check function body is specified as a groovy script.
+Below is an example of an anomaly check function.
+In this example, the `metricStream` input parameter specifies the metric stream ID to monitor for anomalies.
+The function checks if an incoming `event` is a `Metric Stream Anomaly` event and if the metric stream ID from the event matches that provided in the `metricStream` argument.
+If there is a match, the function will trigger a DEVIATING health state, hold it for 1 minute (60000 milliseconds) and then switch the health state to UNKNOWN.
+Additionally, the return value `causingEvents` will return details of the event that caused the state change.

   ```text
   if (event.getType() == "Metric Stream Anomaly" && event.getData().getStreamId() == metricStream) {